 The tuition fee covers the following program components:

-- Content and logistics for field programs in Berkeley and Santa Cruz, Malawi, India, and Italy
+- Content and logistics for field programs in Berkeley and Santa Cruz, Ecuador, Malawi, and Italy

 - Cost of all lecturers who provide instruction to students in the following courses:

 - People, Identity, and Food

 - Getting from Field to Fork

 - Agriculture, Ecology, and Sustainable Futures

 - Politics, Ethics, and Food Security

 - Site visit hosts and facilitators

 - Transportation to classroom spaces and daily program activities

 - All educational excursions, including all related travel costs